simonjoom/react-mobx-start-kit/README.md

 We stopped redux for mobx, not only for performance but Mobx is much simpler and easy to use.
 Thanks for rfx-stack to help us in this way;

-We do not use react-router that everybody use, just because universal-router is more simple and we prefer to know how it's working under the hood
+We do NOT use react-router that everybody use, just because universal-router is more simple and we prefer to know how it's working under the hood

 Our webpack build system is setup with the last hot reloading, CSS modules with Sass support, unit testing, code coverage reports, bundle splitting, and a whole lot more.